 You that I see clearly not being happy here can take this opportunity… and explained to me what had to be done.

 And I said yes.

 After all, it was an opportunity to be useful and one more possibility to leave, to see the world, people, clear my thoughts.

-It was a relatively simple routine: in the morning I would give him a bath, clean his scabs (I had to learn a lot about human fragility and recognize that it might be me in his place someday ...), he would do the dressings as the nurse taught me and sent him, step after step, to the ambulance, known as "papa todo", an irony without limits ...
+It was a relatively simple routine: in the morning I would give him a bath, clean his bedsores (I had to learn a lot about human frailty and recognize that it could be me in his place someday…), do the bandages as the nurse had taught me and forwarding him, step by step, to the ambulance, known as "pope all", an irony without limits ...

 Arriving at the hospital, put him in a wheelchair and took him to the third floor, where it was placed on a bed and received intravenous medication.
 It was there, so all day.